auroranil/how-does-chromium-start/README.md

 }
 ```

+Since the line `delegate->OverrideProcessType()` returns `ProcessType::kDefault` (see `ChromeMainDelegate::OverrideProcessType` up above), it checks to see which process type it should set, based on the command line.
+Lets assume that no switches have been set.
+This means that it will select process type `ProcessType::kEmbedder`, and will execute the line `exit_code = delegate->RunEmbedderProcess();`.

 Notes:

 -   There are three process types: `ProcessType::kServiceManager`, `ProcessType::kService` and `ProcessType::kEmbedder`. `ProcessType::kDefault` is not really a process type, and we can see there is a `NOTREACHED()` macro in the switch case